 Mild burnout may respond primarily to stress-load reduction and nutritional restoration.
 Severe burnout with blunted cortisol and significant depletion requires comprehensive physiological recovery protocol.
 The assessment determines the depth and the sequence of intervention.

 Therapeutic B vitamin complex and magnesium repletion.
 Adaptogenic and adrenal support supplementation where HPA dysregulation is confirmed.
 CoQ10 for mitochondrial recovery.
 Anti-inflammatory dietary protocol.
-Structured sleep restoration.
+Comprehensive sleep restoration.
 Concurrent stress-load reduction, environmental, occupational, relational.

 04